mooltiverse/nyx/docs/_pages/guide/user/01.quick-start/gradle-plugin.md

 This preset:

-* configures the [Conventional Commits](https://www.conventionalcommits.org/) convention so that Nyx knows how to infer release informations from the Git commit history
+* configures the [Conventional Commits](https://www.conventionalcommits.org/) convention so that Nyx knows how to infer release information from the Git commit history
 * configures two [release types]({{ site.baseurl }}{% link _pages/guide/user/03.configuration-reference/release-types.md %}): the *mainline* for official releases managed through the main branch (`main` or `master`) and another one for any other branch for *internal* use

 Other features like the changelog generation, custom version identifiers, environment variables constraints, complex branching strategies etc are not enabled.